GGP1/kure/docs/commands/config.md

 ## Description

-Read or create the configuration file
+Read or create the configuration file.

 ## Flags